MaalaiammalElangovan/Interview-Questions-2024/README.md

-These questions for asked in the interview for Goldman Sachs via Apexon
+These questions were asked in the interview for Goldman Sachs via Apexon